 - PHIL 43916: Natural Language Semantics

-Capstone: CSLC 48000 Independent Research Practicum (3 credits)
+Capstone: CSLC 48000 Independent Research Project (3 credits)

 Under the direction of an approved faculty member, you will write an independent, article-length research paper.
 This will be overseen by the Director or Assistant Director of the CSLC.
 The capstone course should be taken after finishing all other linguistics coursework or in the same semester that the student finishes the required coursework outlined above.

 Declaring the Minor

-To learn more or to declare the linguistics minor, please contact Maggie Mello, Director of Undergraduate Studies.
+To learn more or to declare the linguistics minor write to us!